Kblack0610/fuzzy-drunk-finder/scratchpad.md

 - Small changes in command arguments (--nth vs --with-nth) can have big impacts on functionality
 - Combining a clean interface with an optional debug mode gives users the best of both worlds
 - Different types of users have different needs - some want simplicity while others want visibility into internal operations
+- Sometimes complex approaches (temporary files, prefixes) cause more problems than they solve
+- Direct text manipulation with tools like sed can be more reliable than complex parsing
+- Always test your changes with all possible flag combinations
+- Temporary files can introduce issues with newlines and special characters
+- When things get complex, simplify your approach and start over
+- Make debugging easy by showing real examples of data in debug mode
+- Keep detailed information available in debug mode but hidden in normal operation
+- Sometimes you need specialized testing tools to diagnose complex issues
+- Non-interactive testing modes can help identify problems that are hard to see in interactive use
+- When diagnosing search issues, it helps to see exactly what would be searched and matched
+- Separate testing tools are invaluable for shell scripts where normal debugging is challenging
+- For search issues, creating a dedicated test mode is better than trying to debug via the UI
+- Simulate user actions in test mode to verify expected behavior works correctly

 ## Potential Additional Improvements
 1. Add fuzzy search capabilities for deeper directory structures